These are IELTS Speaking Part 3 Samples. Included are example speaking questions and answers.

 Has it always been the same or were different possessions thought of as valuable in the past?

 I’m too young to remember exactly what it was like a long time ago, but yes, I think it was different.
-For example, cars as I mentioned before only really came to our country in the last ten years or so.
-That kind of consumerism is a fairly recent thing so this couldn’t have been used as a representation of something valuable.
+For example, nice cars have not always been available in my country.
+That kind of consumerism is a more recent thing so this couldn’t have been used as a representation of something valuable.
 I think it was things like gold and jewelry that were seen as valuable.
 Of course these are still seen as valuable today, but previously it was these things over anything else as a lot of the modern day possessions were not available.

 Why do you think people need to show their status in society?